The Receiving Loop

 So what happened?

 In a word: attention.
-Novak was distracted by the fact that he thought that Rafa’s previous shot was out.
-That was all it took for the best retriever in the world to let a relatively innocuous shot blow completely past him for a clean winner.
+Novak was distracted by the fact that he thought Rafa’s previous shot was out.
+That was all it took for the best retriever in the world to let a relatively innocuous ball blow completely past him for a winner.

 Attention and Intention

-While some players are naturally great retrievers, for most, it just doesn’t come naturally.
+Some players are naturally great retrievers, but for most, the skill doesn’t come so automatically.
 They’re vaguely aware that they’re supposed to watch the ball and move their feet, but that’s about it.
-The receiving loop transforms this vague understanding into a specific, repeatable, intentional process, which will drastically improve your receiving.
+The receiving loop transforms this vague understanding into a specific, repeatable, trainable process, which, once habituated, will drastically improve your performance.

 Here’s the loop: